Murder of Bruno Pereira and Dom Phillips: Investigations

 On 5 June, the Union of Indigenous Organizations of the Javari Valley (Univaja) organized two search teams that left Atalaia do Norte and Tabatinga.
-Without success, it released a note on its social networks denouncing the disappearance and asking for efforts in the search.
-For its part, the Federal Police announced that they were investigating the event but gave no further details.
+Without success, it released a note on its social networks denouncing the disappearance and asking for help in the search.
+The Federal Police announced that they were investigating the event but gave no further details.

-On 7 June, the Military Police searched the residence of Amarildo da Costa de Oliveira, known as "Pelado," after receiving an anonymous tip about his supposed participation in the disappearance.
+On 7 June, the Military Police searched the residence of Amarildo da Costa de Oliveira, known as "Pelado," after receiving an anonymous tip about his supposed participation in the disappearances.
 He was arrested for possession of drugs and unauthorized possession of restricted ammunition.
-At the time, the police seized the suspect's speedboat, where traces of blood were found and sent for analysis.
+The police seized the suspect's speedboat, where traces of blood were found and sent for analysis.
 On 12 June, the firefighters' team in Atalaia do Norte found a backpack, a laptop, and a pair of sandals near Amarildo's house.
 The following day, Dom Phillips' family was wrongly informed by the Brazilian Embassy in the United Kingdom that the bodies had been found.

 On 15 June, Amarildo confessed his participation in the crime and indicated to the authorities where he had buried the bodies as well as the place where Pereira and Phillips' boat sank.
 The Federal Police found human remains at the indicated location and did not rule out further arrests.
 The day before the confession, Amarildo's brother, Oseney da Costa de Oliveira, was arrested.

 On 18 June, police arrested a third suspect in the killings, Jefferson da Silva Lima.

-Criminal Procedure
+Criminal procedure

-On 21 July 2022, the Public Prosecutor's Office charged three people for the murder of Philips and Pereira and the concealment of the bodies.
+On 21 July 2022, the Public Prosecutor's Office charged three people for the murder of Phillips and Pereira and the concealment of the bodies.
 The accusation was filed in the Federal Court of the town of Tabatinga, in Amazonas state.
-According to the prosecutors, Pereira was killed with three shots, one of them in the back, while Phillips was murdered only because he accompanied Pereira at the time the crime was committed.
+According to the prosecutors, Pereira was killed with three shots, one of them in the back, while Phillips was murdered only because he accompanied Pereira at the time of the crime.

+The police have also indicted the former head of Brazil's Indigenous protection agency for their role in the murder.
+Despite the indictment, the name of the official has not been revealed.
+According to the investigation, the police claim that the officer received information that could have prevented the deaths of Pereira and Phillips.

+Police have now charged two more people with the murders including Ruben Dario da Silva Villar and Jânio Freitas de Souza.
+Villar is the alleged mastermind behind the murder and is reportedly responsible for an illegal transnational fishing network between Brazil, Colombia, and Peru.

 Aftermath

 The case had vast repercussions in Brazil, international media, mobilized societies, and trade associations.
-The federal government has been criticized for not taking sufficient search measures and weakening institutions designed to protect the environment.
+The Federal government of Brazil has been criticized for not taking sufficient search measures and weakening institutions designed to protect the environment.